 DATE OF PREPARATION: June 17, 1991 EMERGENCY TELEPHONE #: (954) 565-8475

 Product Name: Deep Freeze Burst Top

 Product Number: 16 oz can 12 oz fill.

 D.O.T.
 Shipping Class: ORM-D Consumer Commodity

-Product Description: FREEZE + P 2K3 Aerosol irritant projectors are intended to be used as an intermediate force weapon to control violent, combative or resistant arrest subjects.
+Product Description: Deep Freeze Aerosol irritant projectors are intended to be used as an intermediate force weapon to control violent, combative or resistant arrest subjects.
 The device is a weapon.
 Use with care following agency guidelines.
 Post exposure treatment and aftercare should follow guidelines shown in Section V.

 INGREDIENT PERCENT EXPOSURE LIMITS VAPOR PRESSURE

 Act 29 CFR 1910.1200 Para 1 (i) end Appendix D to